 A second technical challenge is the relationship between the abstract state and what is observable from the system.
 We will formally model β as a predicate that, within probabilistic bounds, indicates the abstract state of the collective.
 We will then use the requirements for this predicate to identify what must be observed by the human, meaning that we will relate β to the observations available from the robots (ya, using the notation from section 2).

-Given such a characterization of control through persistence, it is possibly to classify actions, αn, in a three dimensional space defined by control-authority (measured as temporal span), span-of-control (measured as the number of agents influenced), and emergent behavior (measured as the probability of a particular macro-level behavior).
-With such a classification, we can identify a third technical challenge, namely creating a catalog or library actions that uses formal methods to identify what various values of αn can do to the system.
+Given such a characterization of control through persistence, it is possibly to classify actions, qMn, in a three dimensional space defined by control-authority (measured as temporal span), span-of-control (measured as the number of agents influenced), and emergent behavior (measured as the probability of a particular attractor or macro-level behavior).
+With such a classification, we can identify a third technical challenge, namely creating a catalog or library actions that uses formal methods to identify what various values of qM can do to the system.
 This catalog is the basis for algorithms that will implement user interfaces that allow a human to manage persistence time and level of control authority.
 A plan over decentralized control gives more autonomy to the collective while a plan over centralized control minimizes autonomy.

 4. Future Work